 - There are 18 Regional Authorities (RAs), which maintain the rail network and provide train services.
-Nevertheless, operational and overall construction management of the rail network remains highly centralized, which has been a key factor in achieving such a rapid development of high-speed rail (HSR).
-The railway sector also includes a complete industrial chain of engineering construction and equipment manufacturing entities, many of which are state-owned enterprises, under the supervision of the State-Owned Assets Supervision and Administration Commission (SASAC).
+Nevertheless, operational and overall construction management of the rail network remains highly centralized, which has been a key factor in achieving such a rapid development of high speed rail (HSR).
+The railway sector also includes a complete industrial chain of engineering construction and equipment manufacturing entities, many of which are state- owned enterprises, under the supervision of the State-Owned Assets Supervision and Administration Commission (SASAC).
 Design institutes and university rail programs are important players in sector development.

-Action plan (Immediate interventions for efficiency & profitability)
+Action Plan (Immediate Interventions for Efficiency & Profitability)

-PR as an organization has lost its credibility withthe public because of abysmally poor safety, huge deficit and low reliability.
+PR as an organization has lost its credibility for public because of abysmally poor safety, huge deficit and low reliability.
 The organization is too weak, too frail to reform even.
-It will be a gigantic task to bring in some kind of stability/strength in it for paving the way for long-term reforms.
+It will be gigantic task to bring in some kind of stability/strength in it for paving the way for long-term reforms.
 In the prevailing circumstances, it is unlikely for the government to fund PR.
-Therefore, PR needs to do some critical management interventions to slow down the pace of rapid decline and create some space for corrective actions.
+Therefore, PR need to do some critical management interventions to slow down the pace of rapid decline and create some space for corrective actions.
 Some important steps that can bring some sanity into the organization are listed below:

 - Restoring the professional railway board with original members like Member Traffic, Member Civil and Member Mechanical.
 This will require AGMs to be sent back to the board.
 PR will oppose it tooth and nail for no professional reason but this has to be done.
 In order to further strengthen the governance regime, the private members of the Board must be taken from leading chartered accountants, lawyers and real estate development specialists.

-- The office of FGIR is to be reformed immediately.
-A civil engineer FGIR has proved highly inadequate in conducting a safety audit of the rolling stock and has consistently failed to carry out investigations on merit, hence there is a dire need of appointing at least three FGIRs with full budget and staff support.
+- The office of FGIR to be reformed immediately.
+A civil engineer FGIR has proved highly inadequate in conducting safety audit of the rolling stock, and has consistently failed to carry out investigations on merit, hence there is a dire need of appointing at least three FGIRs with full budget and staff support.
 It must be laid down in rules that officers once posted in FGIR will never get back to PR.
 This bad practice has been responsible for horrific accidents in PR, as successive FGIRs have failed to discharge their duty honestly and competently.

 - The manufacturing facilities are supposed to supplement the safety of rolling stock.
-Their daily productivity reports may be generated for discussion in a punctuality meeting in the office of COPS.
-A weekly meeting of punctuality must at all costs be held by the CEO to monitor the input of these units in improving punctuality/safety.
+Their daily productivity reports may be generated for discussion in punctuality meeting in the office of COPS.
+A weekly meeting of punctuality must at all costs be held by CEO to monitor the input of these units in improving punctuality/safety.
 The blind spots in terms of resource drains and inefficiency must be identified and addressed.

 - The selection of Divisional Superintendents and key Principal officers must be carried out by detailed scrutiny of their resumes and career profile.
-Only people with leadership, integrity and professional competence are to be posted on these assignments.
+Only people with leadership, integrity and professional competence to be posted on these assignments.